k-shilpaa/bake_my_cake_app/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+## JSON Server
+In addition to the Angular development server, this project utilizes JSON Server for data-related tasks.
+Before running the Angular dev server, you need to start the JSON Server to serve your JSON data.
+To do so, navigate to the directory containing your JSON data file (e.g., db.json) and run: `json-server --watch db.json`

 ## Code scaffolding